 Perhaps a pergola, gazebo, or outdoor umbrellas can be incorporated as well.
 Solar lighting along walkways, wind chimes on decks or porches, rain gauges as well as other functional and decorative items are perfect additions to any Xeriscape design.
 Outdoor kitchen areas can easily be integrated into your Xeriscape design plan.

 In conclusion, there are hundreds of varieties of low-water-use plants suitable for xeriscapes.
-Many of those are Texas native plants.
+Many of those are Texas-native plants.
 Choose plants that provide both color and beauty to the landscape.
-Consider the function of your plantings with regards to terrain and design.
+Consider the function of your plantings with regard to terrain and design.
 Xeriscape landscaping incorporates common sense combined with the principles of using well-adapted plants and minimal irrigation, with the use of water-saving mulches and soils.
-Your Xeriscape should be well planned to incorporate all the above.
+Your Xeriscape should be well-planned to incorporate all the above.